2025 Farm to Table Highlights

 Thank you to our many sponsors and volunteers

-Farm to Table Planning Committee - ,Candy, Chuck, Christine, NIcole, DeAnna, Seth, and Darlene.
+Farm to Table Planning Committee - Candy, Chuck, Christine, Nicole, DeAnna, Seth, Darlene, and Robyn.

 Thank you to the HCA History Club & Cumberland University students for volunteering!